Achieve A Confident Smile With Dental Implants

 How long do dental implants last?

-With proper care, dental implants can last for many years.
-The crown, bridge, or denture connected to the implant usually lasts between 5 and 15 years.
-The dental implant post itself can last for about 20 years.
-The lifespan of dental implants largely depends on maintaining good oral hygiene practices and attending regular dental check-ups.
+With proper care, dental implants can last for many years — the implant post itself around 20 years, and the attached crown, bridge, or denture typically 5 to 15 years.
+Their lifespan depends largely on good oral hygiene and attending regular dental check-ups.

 Will my dental implants look and feel like natural teeth?

-Yes, your dental implants will look and function just like natural teeth.
-They are specifically designed to match the appearance and performance of your real teeth.
-They are anchored securely into your jawbone, providing stability that feels like your own teeth.
-This secure fit allows you to speak and eat comfortably.
-The crowns attached to the implants are matched in colour and shape to blend well with your existing teeth, enhancing the natural appearance.
+Yes, your dental implants will look and feel just like natural teeth.
+They are anchored securely into your jawbone for stability when speaking and eating, and the crowns are matched in colour and shape to blend with your existing teeth for a natural appearance.

 Can dental implants be used to replace multiple missing teeth?